uds214125/Angular4-and-Node.js/README.md

 # angular2-angular4
-A simple admin panel using angular4(angular2) and nodejs.
+Simple CRUD operation in admin panel using angular4(angular2) and nodejs.